maidsafe/rfcs/proposed/0012-safecoin-implementation/0012-safecoin-implementation.md

 When being asked to transfer the owevership, the request transcript must provide a valid signature that can be verified by the stored OWNER, which is actually a public-key.
 And the the owner will be updated to the new owner.

-When being asked to burn a coin, the request can only be from the current owner.
-The piece of data will then be removed.
+When being asked to burn a coin, the request must be signed by the current owner and forwarded through that owner's Client Manager group (which will increase allowed storage space at the same time).
+The piece of safecoin data will then be removed.

 ## Account Management